mautic/developer-documentation-new/docs/design/retriving_system_information.rst

 Finding available parameters
 ----------------------------

-All available configuration parameters are located in the ``/config/local.php`` file once you save the global configuration form for the first time.
+The ``/config/local.php`` file contains available configuration parameters, once you save the global configuration form for the first time.
 This file contains the complete list of settings that are accessible using ``configGetParameter``.

 Identifying parameter names
 ---------------------------